 Credit Requirements and Advanced Standing

-Students entering with a master’s degree from outside Northeastern may receive advanced standing for prior course work but must complete a minimum of 30 semester hours.
-Students entering with a Northeastern MA in Political Science must complete a minimum of 18 semester hours while also satisfying all PhD course requirements.
-Students entering with a Northeastern MPA degree must complete a minimum of 6 semester hours while also satisfying all PhD course requirements.
-Students currently in the MA or MPA program and accepted into the PhD before completing the MA or MPA must complete 48 semester hours.
+Students entering with a master’s degree from outside Northeastern may receive advanced standing for relevant prior course work but must complete a minimum of 32 semester hours.
+Students entering with a Northeastern MA in political science must complete a minimum of 24 semester hours while also satisfying all PhD course requirements.
+Master's-level course work that results in advanced standing is evaluated by the graduate program director to determine its applicability to the PhD curriculum.

 Doctoral Degree Candidacy

 Doctoral degree candidacy is attained after successful completion of all course work and passing written and oral comprehensive examinations.

 All doctoral students must maintain an overall cumulative grade-point average (GPA) of 3.500 while making progress toward the degree requirements.
 Students who fall below any applicable standard for two consecutive semesters are subject to dismissal from the graduate program.
 Additionally, receipt of financial support administered by the department, college, or university is contingent on satisfactory academic progress toward the degree and specific guidelines as published in the terms of award.
 Students who have ungraded courses or courses graded as incomplete risk no longer being eligible for financial aid awards.

 For students who conduct research in a language other than English, he or she must demonstrate proficiency as necessary for completion of the dissertation.
 Language courses do not count as electives.

 Consult the graduate program director regarding which major-required courses apply to your individual plan of study.